dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

 }
 ```

-Trying to run code like this in Java would result in an `ArrayIndexOutOfBounds` exception at the moment you attempt to access `a[5]`.
+Trying to run this code in Java would result in an `ArrayIndexOutOfBoundsException` when you access `a[5]`.

 C, however, does not check that index is within the allocated size of the array.
 An array is simply a block of memory and an index is
 just a location beyond the start of the array, so reading and writing beyond the declared size is permitted.